KyleGough/sudoku/README.md

 Datasets of different Sudoku puzzles were tested against the solver in order to test completeness, speed and efficiency.

-- [Gordon Royle's list of all currently known 17-clue minimal Sudoku puzzles][2]
-  - 17 clues (initial numbers on the grid) is the minimum number of clues any Sudoku can have such that it has a unique solution.
+- [Gordon Royle's list of all currently known 17-clue minimal Sudoku puzzles](http://staffhome.ecm.uwa.edu.au/~00013890/sudokumin.php) - used as the primary benchmark as contains a wide range of puzzle difficulties.
+17 clues (initial numbers on the grid) is the minimum number of clues any Sudoku can have such that it has a unique solution.
+Testing all 49,151 puzzles repeatedly is time-consuming, so a subset of 1000 of these puzzles are used for continual testing purposes.
-  - ~~Currently the goal is to achieve 90+% accuracy across the whole set by implementing new strategies.~~
-  - Testing all 49,151 puzzles repeatedly is time-consuming, so a subset of 1000 of these puzzles are used for continual testing purposes.
 Testing of all 49,151 is performed when relevant milestones are reached.
-  - This dataset will be used as the primary benchmark as the dataset contains a wide range of puzzle difficulties.

 - [1 million Simple Sudoku games](https://www.kaggle.com/bryanpark/sudoku) - the solver successfully solves 100% of the Sudoku in this dataset.
 A subset of 1000 of these puzzles are used to check for errors during development.

 Here is a partially solved Sudoku: